groda/big_data/docker_for_beginners.md

 ### How to remove a container

-If you don't need a container anymore, you can remove it as follows:
+If you don't need a container anymore, you can delete it as follows:

 ```
 [~/docker_for_beginners]$ docker container rm <container ID>